Need to talk? Call 1800 882 436.

 • Arrange a properly fitted car seat to bring your baby home.

-• Consider what you will need when you bring your baby home what will you buy, and what can you borrow from family or friends?
+• Consider what you will need when you bring your baby home what will you buy and what you can borrow from family or friends.

 • If you have other children (or pets), plan for their care while you are in hospital.